open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

   and
   [Logs](https://github.com/open-telemetry/opentelemetry-demo-webstore/issues/44)
   for all GA SDKs
-- Visualization component to consume Metrics
+- Visualization components to consume Metrics
-- Implement multiple instrumentation techniques
+- Implementation of multiple instrumentation techniques
 - Auto-instrumentation using the agent in a sidecar
 - Manual instrumentation of all signals
 - [Service Level Objective](https://github.com/OpenSLO/OpenSLO#slo) (SLO)
   definition and tracking
-- Additional instrumentation libraries where needed
+- Additional instrumentation libraries introduced where needed
-- Demonstrate the ability to add [Baggage](https://github.com/open-telemetry/opentelemetry-demo-webstore/issues/100) and other custom tags
+- Demonstratations of the ability to add [Baggage](https://github.com/open-telemetry/opentelemetry-demo-webstore/issues/100) and other custom tags
 - Continue to build on other cloud-native technologies like: